yoeluk/paper-scala-js/README.md

 }
 ```

+This example is part of a provisional demo project that you can find [here](https://github.com/yoeluk/sketch-app).

 License
 ===
 The code is available under [Apache 2](http://www.apache.org/licenses/LICENSE-2.0.txt) license.
-Feel free to contribute or to fork it.
+Feel free to contribute to it or to fork it.